 Then, they asked me to identify each of the flowers I’d photographed for the captions.
 Now, I tried.
 I really did.
 But do you know how difficult it is to identify tulips from vague descriptions on the internet?
 I ended up having to tell them that I just couldn’t do it.
+I was no florist.

 If only I had known what they wanted before I took the train up to Albany, it would have made things a million times easier.
 I don’t blame myself for this disaster as I did try multiple times to contact them, but it certainly didn’t make me feel good about myself as a freelance photographer.

 I offered my services, and we spent half a day photographing 12 items which included jewellery, fashion accessories, stationery, and beauty products.
-Megan was so impressed with the photos I took that she asked me to do continue capturing photos of her to post online.
+She was so impressed with the photos I took that she asked me to do continue capturing photos of her to post online.
 I’ve been acting as her Instagram photographer her ever since.

 My most recent photography gig was covering the New York Travel Festival.
 I got this job by applying for a social media manager role for the festival (I can’t remember exactly where I saw the ad, I think it might have been in that Facebook Group that I mentioned earlier).
-I got the job and ended up managing the @nytravfest Instagram for the months leading up to the festival.
+I got the job and ended up managing the @nytravfest Instagram account for the months leading up to the festival.

 Being the official photographer for the 4 day festival was a huge learning curve.
 I had photographed festivals before but never something on this scale.
 It was great to experiment with which angles looked best to get photos of the speakers as well as which camera gear I needed to use in certain situations.
 I feel much more confident about my skills as a festival or event photographer now!

-my Tips for becoming a photographer:
+Tips for becoming a freelance photographer: